holy-himalaya-eco-trek-logo

 4-16 km

 Our last day on the trail will offer us several choices.
-Those who are ready to relax and kick back can enjoy a downhill homestretch to Eco Trek’s scenic but wooded 'sky’ camp at Montari, a short walk below Phulkarka.
+Those who are ready to relax and kick back can enjoy a downhill hike to Eco Trek’s scenic but wooded'sky’ camp at Montari, a short walk below Phulkarka.
 This beautiful camp sits atop a circular flat ridgetop that offers sweeping views of the Ankhu Khola river valley, terraced hillsides, and the gleaming white stupa atop the towering Ganga Jamuna.
-More industrious trekkers can head up the ridge to the heights of Tinsure viewpoint (3,225m) or Ganga Jamuna (2,925m) to take in a panoramic view of both the snowy Himalayas and deep river valleys.
+More industrious trekkers can head up the ridge to the heights of Tinsure viewpoint (3,225 m) or Ganga Jamuna (2,925 m) to take in a panoramic view of both the snowy Himalayas and deep river valleys.

 44